StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 ## Conclusion

-This is what our cluster looks like after everything that we covered on this blog post:
+This is what the StarlingX cluster looks like after everything that I covered on this blog post:

 ```shell
 sysadmin@controller-0:~$ kubectl get all